World Cup skiing finals in Italy canceled over coronavirus, narrowing Shiffrin’s shot at overall title

 Held annually since 1993 — and twice in Vail (1994 and 1997) — the World Cup finals have never been scrubbed in their entirety.
 However, weather conditions — too much snow or not enough — have canceled races affecting the World Cup championship and assorted discipline globes.

-Most notably in American ski-racing minds is the 2010-11 women’s World Cup campaign as Lindsey Vonn and Germany’s Maria Riesch (now known as Hofl-Riesch) were engaged in a season-long battle for the overall title.
+Most notably in American ski-racing minds is the 2010-11 women’s World Cup campaign as Lindsey Vonn and Germany’s Maria Riesch (now Höfl-Riesch) were engaged in a season-long battle for the overall title.

 Entering the finals, Vonn finished fourth in the downhill in Lenzerheide, Switzerland, to take the lead from Riesch.
 After the super-G was rained out, Riesch retook the lead, taking fourth in the slalom as Vonn ended up 13th.

-The Swiss piste was a mess by the end of the finals and FIS called the season-ending giant slalom, leaving Riesch with a 1,728-1,725 lead over Vonn and the World Cup championship.
+The Swiss piste was a mess by the end of the finals, and FIS called the season-ending giant slalom, leaving Riesch with a 1,728-to-1,725 lead over Vonn and the World Cup championship.

 The Associated Press contributed reporting to this story.